Zigor: Photography and travels

-In 1977, he became a photojournalist for major news magazines and the Capa press agency.
-He travelled the world until 1982, especially in the Sahara desert, and these life experiences chronicled, in his eyes, the shared fabric of land and language.
-This profound awareness influenced his perspective and his photos, between instinct and epiphany.
-After his career as a photojournalist, Zigor did not touch his Leica for several years.
-It was in the 2010s that he felt the need to pick up this contemplative tool once again, but this time with a totally artistic focus.
-No colours, which he considers to be a distraction.
-Portraits and landscapes juxtapose Zigor's photographic work, in which black and white perpetuates the perceived poetic texture.
+In 1977, Zigor becomes a photojournalist for major news magazines and the Capa press agency.
+Shooting on a Leica, he travelled extensively until 1982, most notably in and around the Sahara desert.
+He recounts these experiences as having chronicled a shared fabric between land and language.
+This influenced his photographic point of view, relying on what gradually became an intuitive and increasingly artistically-minded approach to the medium.
+After a several year hiatus following his career as a photojournalist, he rekindled his relationship with photography in the 2010s as an artist.
+He opted primarily for black and white, believing colour to be a distraction.

 An appointment with sculpture

-It was in 1983, upon being commissioned to take a portrait of the sculptor Remigio Mendiburu that Zigor ventured into his subject's workshop in Hondarribia.
-It proved to be a revelation for Zigor, who decided to devote himself to this art whose force and sensual resonance he so keenly felt: an art form embracing thought that is continuously disrupted and continuously renewed.
-He set up his workshop in Biarritz and his name joined those of great contemporary Basque Country sculptors, such as Nestor Basterretxea, Eduardo Chillida, Jorge Oteiza, where the art of sculpture stands intrinsically linked to the motherland.
+It was in 1983, upon being commissioned to take a portrait of the sculptor Remigio Mendiburu, that Zigor ventured into his subject's workshop in Hondarribia.
+It was on this trip that he decided to devote himself to his artistic practice.
+He set up a workshop in Biarritz, associating with Basque Country sculptors such as Nestor Basterretxea, Eduardo Chillida, Jorge Oteiza.

 Body of work and artistic process

-Importance of the sketchbook for Zigor
+The sketchbook

-Sketchbooks open the door to the artist's imagination and trace the genesis of his work.
-Sketches, outlines, rough drawings are the murmurings of work in the making, still dewy from the moment it was reaped, like a feeling that is taking shape.
+Sketchbooks offer a window into an artist’s imagination, tracing the origins of their work.
+Sketches, outlines, and rough drawings capture the early murmurs of creation, fresh and vivid, like a feeling taking form.
 A few words, but not yet a sentence, that the exchange with substance will later reveal.

 "The sketch is a humble stone pointing the way between thought and hand."